void

 © Jaroslav Křížek, 1957

-Samara is mentioned by Leutnant Dub when he pretends to be an expert on military strategy lecturing on how the Samara-division was destroyed.
+Samara is mentioned by Leutnant Dub when he pretends to be an expert in military strategy, lecturing on how the Samara division was destroyed.

 Background

-The Samara Division that Leutnant Dub talks about is the Russian 48th Infantry Division (HQ in Samara) which during the first week of May 1915 was trapped and destroyed in the Carpathians.
-Large parts of it, including staff and its commander Lavr Kornilov were taken prisoners.
+The Samara Division that Leutnant Dub talks about is the Russian 48th Infantry Division (HQ in Samara) which, during the first week of May 1915, was trapped and destroyed in the Carpathians.
+Large parts of it, including staff and its commander Lavr Kornilov, were taken prisoner.
 The narrative in the novel corresponds well with historical events.

 Hašek i Samara

-Jaroslav Hašek stayed in Samara from early April 1918 until the city on 8 June was occupied by the Czech legions (see České legie).
-He was also there in 1915 and 1916 on the way to and from the prisoner's camp by Totskoye.
-Moreover he must have travelled through the city on his way back from Irkutsk in November 1920 after Comintern had called him back to act as an agitator in his homeland.
+Jaroslav Hašek stayed in Samara from early April 1918 until the city, on 8 June, was occupied by the Czech legions (see České legie).
+He was also there in 1915 and 1916 on the way to and from the prisoners' camp by Totskoye.
+He must also have travelled through the city on his way back from Irkutsk in November 1920 after Comintern had called him back to act as an agitator in his homeland.

-In 2013 a statue of Švejk was erected in Samara, being the fourth of his kind in Russia.
+In 2013 a statue of Švejk was erected in Samara, being the fourth of its kind in Russia.
 The others are found in St. Petersburg, Omsk and Bugulma.
-There is also a Švejk-restaurant in the city and on the former Hotel San Remo where Jaroslav Hašek had his office in 1918 there used to be a memorial plaque on the wall but it had in 2010 been removed.
+There is also a Švejk restaurant in the city, and on the former Hotel San Remo where Jaroslav Hašek had his office in 1918 there used to be a memorial plaque on the wall, but it had been removed by 2010.

 Quote(s) from the novel